Inernesto/e-Exam-Application/README.md

 What To Learn
 * Suitable for Intermediate PHP Programmers.
-* Also with a mix of pure Javascript, you will learn interesting coding ideas that can help you as a growing developer.
+* You will learn some interesting coding ideas that can help you as a growing developer.

 How To Use
 * Clone or download the project.